Monthly Archives: September 2019

 Because of conflicts, Eadwig, Edgar’s brother, had banished Dunstan, then Abbot of Glastonbury.
 Upon becoming king, Edgar recalled Dunstan and created him Bishop of Worcester and the Bishop of London.
 In 959, Dunstan became Archbishop of Canterbury.
 He remained Edgar’s chief advisor throughout his reign.
 Dunstan oversaw reform in the English church.
 Order was maintained throughout the kingdom and there was respect for the law.
 A military force patrolled the north and a navy guarded the shores against Viking raids.
 There was a level of peace in the kingdom unknown for many years.

 Although Edgar probably had a coronation at Kingston-on-Thames, the traditional site for Wessex coronations, Dunstan felt there was a need for a major ceremony similar to the coronations of the King of the Franks and the German Emperor.
 This coronation was delayed for some time as Dunstan was disturbed by Edgar’s personal life and he counseled Edgar as he changed his ways.
 Dunstan wrote the order of service for Edgar’s coronation based upon ceremonies used by the Kings of the Franks and ceremonies used in the ordination of bishops.
 The main elements of the British coronation service and the form of the oath taken by the sovereign can be traced to the order of service devised by Dunstan for Edgar’s coronation.
-Although there have been revisions in the order of the ceremony, the sequence of taking an oath, anointing, investing of regalia, crowning, and enthronement found in the Anglo-Saxon text have remained constant.
+Although there have been revisions in the order of the ceremony, the sequence of taking an oath, anointing, investing of regalia, crowning, and enthronement found in the Anglo-Saxon text has remained constant.

 The coronation took place at Bath Abbey in Bath, England on May 11, 873.
 Edgar’s wife Ælfthryth was also crowned and anointed, giving her a status higher than any recent queen.
 Shortly after the coronation, Edgar held a council in Chester, England.
 Several Scots and Welsh kings attended and pledged their allegiance to Edgar, including Kenneth II of Scotland, Máel Coluim I of Strathclyde and his father Dyfnwal III, Maccus Haroldson of the Isle of Man and Hebrides, Iago ap Idwal of Gwynedd, Iago’s brother Idwal Fychan and his nephew Hywel ap Ieuaf.
 Supposedly, these kings rowed Edgar over the River Dee in a boat as a sign of their submission.